HRSgoldeneye/GoldenEye.github.io/README.md

 ## About GoldenEye

-As part of ICS-491, our group participated in the 2017 Hawaii Annual Coding Challenge and took on the challenge of making the Hawaii Revised Stautes easily accessible.
+As part of ICS-491, our group participated in the 2017 Hawaii Annual Coding Challenge as GoldenEye and took on the challenge of making the Hawaii Revised Stautes easily accessible.
 Goldeneye comes from the James Bond movie of the same name.
 But rather on being a Soviet super weapon, it's an app made to simplify the process of accessing and updating Hawaii's laws.

 ## Inspiration